Hunter at Sea by Jevic "Hunter at Sea"

 Hunter grabbed a flashlight and opened the port lazarette.
 The yellow beam of light cut through the darkness and illuminated the fuel gauge.
 The needle hovered around the half mark.

-Hunter pushed a cushion behind his back while watching the approaching clouds, and contemplated his situation.
-The biggest Achilles' Heel in all this was not knowing where he was.
-The "Rum Runner" could easily be a couple hundred miles out to sea.
+Hunter pushed a cushion behind his back and while watching the approaching clouds, continuing to contemplate his situation.
+The biggest Achilles' Heel in all of this was not knowing where he was.
+The 'Stargazer' could easily be a couple hundred miles out to sea.
 If that were the case, it would take thirty hours to get back to shore at a cruising speed of six knots.
 Even wide open at eight knots, it would still take twenty-five hours.
-Hunter doubted there was enough fuel for a run that long.
-He could try, but exhausting his fuel supply meant no way to charge the batteries and that meant no more refrigerator and no more cooking.
+Hunter doubted there was enough fuel for that long of a run.
+He could try but exhausting his fuel supply meant no more charging the batteries and that meant no more refrigeration or lights.
 That was a chance he simply could not take.
-So he resigned himself to let the "Rum Runner" drift with the current and hope a rescue plane would spot him.
+So, he resigned himself to let the 'Stargazer' drift with the current and hope a rescue plane would spot him soon.

 As dawn broke over the Atlantic, Hunter's growling stomach demanded attention.
-He went below and started fixing a sandwich.
-This sleeping all day and steering all night schedule was going to have to change.
+He went below and started fixing another sandwich.
+He really was getting tired of sandwiches, plus this sleeping all day and steering all night schedule was going to have to change.
+Besides, there was a strange odor below deck that Hunter just couldn't place.

 * * * * *